ammont/hsbc-globaliris-integration/README.md

 	$payment->authorize();

-the authorize method will return an array with the structure below:
+the authorize method will return an array with the below structure:

 	array(
 		'status' => 'error', // the payment result status 'success' for successful payment and 'error' for